omz13/kirby3-xmlsitemap/README.md

   - Pages with a method `isunderembargo` that returns `true` are excluded.
   - The children of pages made using certain templates can be excluded; c.f. `excludeChildrenWhenTemplateIs` in _Configuration_.
 - For debugging purposes, the generated sitemap can include additional information as xml comments; c.f. `debugqueryvalue` in _Configuration_.

+#### Related plugins

+For a user-oriented html-based sitemp, kindly see [omz13/kirby3-htmlsitemap](https://github.com/omz13/kirby3-htmlsitemap).

+For a plugin that provides the methods `issunset` and `isunderembargo`, kindly see [omz13/kirby3-suncyclepages](https://github.com/omz13/kirby3-suncyclepages).

 #### Caveat